NoodleGodz/Final-Project-Python/README.md

 python3 main.py
 ```

-It is also recommended use Qt Creator or Qt Designer (>= 6.0.0) to build.
+It is also recommended to use Qt Creator or Qt Designer (>= 6.0.0) to build.

 ## Troubleshooting